Murder of Santosh Deshmukh

-The Santosh Deshmukh Murder Case involves the brutal abduction, torture, and murder of Santosh Deshmukh, a sarpanch Massajog village in Beed district, Maharashtra, India, on 9 December 2024.
-The brutal case and its ties to an extortion attempt on a Mumbai based wind power company Avaada, and involvement of politically connected people have stirred major controversy in Maharashtra.
-The Maharashtra Criminal Investigation Department (CID) filed a 1,400-page chargesheet against eight suspects, including Valmik Karad, a close aide of Nationalist Congress Party (NCP) leader Dhananjay Munde, who had resigned as a minister of state due to public pressure.
+The Santosh Deshmukh murder case concerns the abduction, torture, and murder of Santosh Deshmukh, the sarpanch of Massajog village in Beed district, Maharashtra, India, on 9 December 2024.
+The case, linked to an extortion attempt on the Mumbai-based wind power company Avaada and involving politically connected individuals, caused controversy in Maharashtra.
+The Maharashtra Criminal Investigation Department (CID) filed a 1,400-page chargesheet against eight suspects, including Walmik Karad, a close aide of Nationalist Congress Party (NCP) leader Dhananjay Munde.
+Munde subsequently resigned as a cabinet minister due to public pressure.

 Background

-Santosh Deshmukh, aged 45, was the sarpanch of Massajog village in Kaij taluka, Beed district, and a Maratha community member.
-He opposed alleged extortion attempts targeting Avaada, a Mumbai-based green energy company with a windmill project in Massajog village, has seen economic growth from wind energy projects, but this has also led to crimes like extortion and kidnapping.
+Santosh Deshmukh, aged 45, was the sarpanch of Massajog village in Kaij taluka, Beed district, and a member of the Maratha community.
+He had opposed alleged extortion attempts targeting Avaada, a Mumbai-based green energy company with a windmill project in Massajog.
+While the village has seen economic growth from wind energy projects, the development has also led to crimes such as extortion and kidnapping.

-On December 6, 2024, a clash broke out at Avaada's project site when suspects, including Sudarshan Ghule, allegedly attacked a security guard and project manager.
-Deshmukh stepped in, leading to a confrontation with villagers that was filmed and shared online.
-This incident likely heightened tensions, leading to Deshmukh’s murder three days later.
+On 6 December 2024, a clash broke out at Avaada's project site when suspects, including Sudarshan Ghule, allegedly attacked a security guard and the project manager.
+Deshmukh intervened, leading to a confrontation with the attackers that was filmed and shared online.
+This incident reportedly heightened tensions, which culminated in Deshmukh’s murder three days later.

+Motive

+The alleged motive for the attack was revenge for the violent ambush of two gang members by 12–15 villagers led by Deshmukh.
+The attackers claimed that Deshmukh had brought them disrepute by ambushing one of their gang member 'Pratik Ghule' on his birthday and beating him with sticks.
+Then Santosh Deshmukh, who claimed to be the victim, further circulated videos of the incident, which went viral damaging the gang's image, also as a reason for the killing.

 Murder

-On December 9, 2024, Santosh Deshmukh was abducted in broad daylight near the Dongaon toll plaza by six men in a black Scorpio SUV.
-He was reportedly tortured for nearly three hours before being killed, and his body was later found by the roadside near Daithna Shivar.
+On 9 December 2024, Santosh Deshmukh was abducted in broad daylight near the Dongaon toll plaza by six men in a black Scorpio SUV.
+He was reportedly tortured for nearly three hours before being killed; his body was later found by the roadside near Daithana Shivar.
 According to the autopsy report, Deshmukh sustained 56 injuries caused by both blunt and sharp objects, including a 41-inch gas cylinder pipe, iron rods, wooden sticks, and knuckle dusters.
 The cause of death was determined to be haemorrhage and shock resulting from multiple injuries.

-The CID recovered 15 videos and eight photographs taken by the suspects during the torture, depicting Santosh Deshmukh being beaten, stripped, and humiliated.
-In one video, a suspect is allegedly seen urinating on Deshmukh while he was severely bleeding.
-The recordings, ranging from 5 seconds to 2 minutes in length, were captured between 3:46 PM and 5:53 PM on December 9, and are believed to have been intended as a warning to others who might resist extortion.
+The CID recovered 15 videos and eight photographs taken by the suspects during the torture, depicting Deshmukh being beaten, stripped, and humiliated.
+In one video, a suspect is allegedly seen urinating on Deshmukh while he is bleeding severely.
+The recordings, ranging from 5 seconds to 2 minutes in length, were captured between 3:46 pm and 5:53 pm on 9 December and are believed to have been intended as a warning to others who might resist extortion.